 Nutrition is a very important factor in the treatment of hypertension.
 American Medical Association (AMA) and American College of Cardiology associations recommend DASH diet to keep hypertension under control.
 This diet is like a Western version of the very healthy Mediterranean diet.

-Previously, it was pointed out the role of inflammation in the development of hypertension, from now on, the recommended foods will be foods that are very rich in vitamins, minerals and antioxidants, and also suppress and treat inflammation.
-For more detailed information on inflammation, see the page on this topic.
+Previously, it was pointed out the role of inflammation in the development of hypertension, from now on, the recommended foods will be foods that are very rich in vitamins, minerals and antioxidants, and also will suppress and treat inflammation.
+For detailed information on this topic please refer to inflammation

 Another feature of the recommended diet is that it is very rich in potassium.
 Potassium is the antidote to salt, and potassium deficiency is as important as excess salt in the treatment of hypertension.